The English Bulldog |

 Origins

-banned in the 1900's
+Bull-baiting was banned in the 1900's |

 The Bulldog originates from Britain.
 The name Bulldog has evolved from Bolddogge with influence from the gambling sport of bullbaiting.
 The original Bulldog had to be very ferocious and so savage and courageous as to be almost insensitive to pain.
 During the 1800's the sport of dog fighting was banned from the United Kingdom and the Bulldog outlived its intended purpose.